farias0/raylib_game/README.md

 ## Observations

-* The game should be ran from the `build` directory.
-Currently, all paths are relative to it (technically, from a directory one level above the project base dir).
-We should look into using absolute paths, while keeping in mind that OS-agnostic paths might be a problem.
+* The game should be ran from the `build` directory, one level above the project's base directory.
+Currently, it uses the assets from the source files.
+It should be looked how to distribute the assets, so it won't depend on the source code.
+It should also be looked how to use absolute, OS-agnostic filepaths, so the program can be ran from anywhere.

 ## Dependencies